datacarpentry/image-processing/episodes/04-drawing-bitwise.md

 >
 > ![Sample shapes](../fig/03-draw-practice.jpg)
 >
-> Circles can be drawn with the `cv2.circle()` method, which takes five
+> Circles can be drawn with the `cv2.circle()` function, which takes five
 > parameters: the image to draw on, the (x, y) point of the center of the
 > circle, the radius of the circle, the color for the circle, and the thickness
 > of the line used, or -1 to draw a filled circle.
 >
-> Lines can be drawn with the `cv2.line()` method, which takes four parameters:
+> Lines can be drawn with the `cv2.line()` function, which takes four parameters:
 > the image to draw on, the (x, y) coordinate of one end of the segment, the
 > (x, y) coordinate of the other end of the segment, and the color for the line.
 >
-> Other drawing methods supported by OpenCV can be found in the
+> Other drawing functions supported by OpenCV can be found in the
 > [OpenCV reference pages](https://docs.opencv.org/).
 >
 > > ## Solution